Pitt-RAS/Pitt-RAS.github.io/_posts/announcements/2020-09-08-RISS-Spotlight.md

 ---

 <p>
-Hey everyone! <br> Our Auto Indy team has been featured on the website for the Robotics Institute Summer Scholars (RISS) program at Carnegie Mellon University.
+Hey everyone! <br> Our IAC team has been featured on the website for the Robotics Institute Summer Scholars (RISS) program at Carnegie Mellon University.
 The article can be found
   <a href="https://riss.ri.cmu.edu/cmu-riss-alumni-spotlight/">here</a>.

 </p>